gfdb/soen390/README.md

 Decided on user stories that will be done this sprint Split up the SAD

 To-do
 Ask TA:
    if the GitHub should be public or private how to access Concordia’s servers to be able to launch the web app and to set up a database using SQL?
    What’s with the empty boxes on the template for user stories document?
 Do we need to use those boxes?
+“Cards-UserStories.pdf”
-“Cards-UserStories.pdf” Tasks
+Tasks
    SAD
    Introduction & Stakeholders and concerns (Mohamed) Viewpoints+ (David Roper, Franco, Max)
    Views+ (Lea, David Lemme,  Marita, Dionisia) Consistency and correspondences, Architecture decisions and rationale (Omar) Risk Assessment & Risk Management Plan
    Tbd Monday

-Meeting #: 2
-Date/time: Monday, January 17, 2021 at 6:30PM
+Meeting #: 2   Monday, January 17, 2021 at 6:30PM

-Attendance:
-Lea Lakkis
-David Lemme
-David Roper
-Maxwell Lee
-Omar Elkassouani
-Dionisia Poulios
-Marita Brichan
-Mohamed El-Chanati
-Gianfranco
 Summary
--Added more stories
+- Added more stories
--Assigned priorities to stories belonging to sprint 1 -Fixed stories that had TA comments on it
+- Assigned priorities to stories belonging to sprint 1
+- Fixed stories that had TA comments on it

 To-do
 Assess highlighted items in the user backlog Start/Complete SAD and other relevant documentation Discuss user backlog with TA during Tuesday’s meeting (January 18th)

-Meeting #: 3
-January 19th, 7pm
+Meeting #: 3   January 19th, 7pm

-Attendance:
-Lea Lakkis
-David Lemme
-David Roper
-Maxwell Lee
-Omar Elkassouani
-Dionisia Poulios
-Marita Brichan
-Mohamed El-Chanati
-Gianfranco
 Summary
 Finished user stories, added story points
 Broke down each user story and assigned tasks to members